Rayc940/ece5160-fast-robot/lab1/lab.md

 }
 ```

-The video shows serial monitor printing the three different notes, which was played from a tuner app that can select frequencies to play.
+Video 5 shows serial monitor printing the three different notes, which was played from a tuner app that can select frequencies.

 <div style="text-align:center; margin:30px 0;">
   <iframe